JonathanBallard/Coding_Dojo_MERN_SocketIO_Chat/README.md

 - **DONE** Create wireframes (welcome screen, chat screen)
 - **DONE** Create welcome screen
 - **DONE** Allow user to choose a screen name to be saved in state on welcome screen
+- **DONE** Upon user joining chat page, broadcast a message to all other users
+- **DONE** Allow users to send chat messages
+- **DONE** Upon joining chat room, new user should be able to see previous messages (bonus)
 - Ensure there are no duplicate usernames (optional)
-- Upon user joining chat page, broadcast a message to all other users
-- **DONE** Allow users to send chat messages
 - Ensure the newest message is always on screen: keep chat messages scrolled to bottom (bonus)
-- Upon joining chat room, new user should be able to see previous messages (bonus)
 - Create different chat rooms that users can join where they only interact with others in their room (bonus)

 - **DONE** Hide messages until name chosen